richterleo/Neonatal_Brain_Segmentation/README.md

 ## Label Budgeting

 To train a model on partially annotated MRI scans, set the `mode` of the ResultsLogger in `Train.py` to `labelBudgeting`.
-By default, 30% of the slices of each scan will be annotated and the number of samples will be tripled.
+By default, 30% of the slices of each scan will be annotated and the number of samples will be increased accordingly.

 ## Transfer Learning